yusefnapora/pixelbook-linux/README.md

 **Important:** Make a backup when prompted!
 This is why the requirements section told you to get 2 USB flash drives.
 Seriously, USB drives are dirt cheap; don't skip this step.

+This backup does not make a bootable USB.
+It creates a `stock-firmware-EVE-<date>.rom` file in the external USB flash drive.
+The file is about 15 MB.

 After a couple minutes, you should be all set!
 Say goodbye to ChromeOS; by flashing this firmware you lose the ability to boot into ChromeOS, and you'll need to restore your firmware from the backup if you want to go back.